How Esquif Canoes Made the Most of a Factory Fire and an 8-Week Shutdown

 At this Canadian canoe maker's factory, a specialty material oven caught fire on Oct.
 1, halting operations until yesterday.
 As it turned out, the timing wasn't all bad.

-U.S. Director of Sales and Business Development David Hadden tells Outside Business Journal that the fire began in one of the two specialty thermoforming ovens the Frampton, Quebec-based company uses to form the initial pieces of its sought-after canoes.
+U.S. director of sales and business development David Hadden told Outside Business Journal that the fire began in one of the two specialty thermoforming ovens the Frampton, Quebec-based company uses to form the initial pieces of its sought-after canoes.
 There were no reported injuries, but the fire did shut down key parts of the business’s operation.

-“Thirty percent of the factory was damaged, including offices and spaces where we hold raw materials,” Hadden says.
+“Thirty percent of the factory was damaged, including offices and spaces where we hold raw materials,” Hadden said.